JDemmerle/spotify-song-remover/README.md

 # Spotify song remover

-This app removes the current playing song from the currently playing playlist.
+This app removes the current playing song from the currently playing playlist by simply touch a button on a website (included in this project)

 ## Installation